HubbleCommand/yt-dlp-utils/README.md

 You can either use these scripts within the same directory as the installed requirements, or add `yt-dlp.exe`, `ffmpeg`, `ffplay`, and `ffprobe` to your system's `PATH` variables.

+Install the python dependencies with `pip install -r requirements.txt`

 ## Leftover commands
 These are some commands that are too short to write a complete script for